CartoDB/carto-etl/README.md

 * Related to logging:
   * `file`: File name (or path) to the log file.
   * `level`: Log level for the log file, one of "debug", "info", "warn", "error" or "critical".
+* Related to geocoding:
+  * `input_delimiter`: The field delimiter in the input CSV for the batch geocoding job
+  * `output_delimiter`: The field delimiter to be used for the output geocoded CSV
+  * `output_columns`: The output columns that will appear in the output geocoded CSV.
+See (HERE API docs)[https://developer.here.com/rest-apis/documentation/batch-geocoder/topics/data-output.html]
+  * `max_results`: Max number of results per address in the input CSV

 ## ETL